 Each Fund is managed by a team composed of the Adviser's investment team for the Funds, which is responsible for all of the Funds' investment decisions.
 All members of each Fund's portfolio management team share responsibility in managing the Fund and making decisions regarding the Fund's investments.
 The SAI provides additional information about the investment team's compensation, other accounts managed by each member of the investment team, and each member's ownership of securities in the Funds.
-The investment team for the Quality Value Fund is composed of Eric H. Schoenstein, Kurt M. Havnaer, Adam D. Calamar and Tyra S. Pratt.
-The investment team for the Global Quality Growth Fund is composed of Eric H. Schoenstein, Robert D. McIver, Allen T. Bond, Kevin J. Walkush and Jeffery D. Wilson.
+The investment team for the Quality Mid Cap Fund is composed of Eric H. Schoenstein, Kurt M. Havnaer, Adam D. Calamar and Tyra S. Pratt.
+The investment team for the Global Quality Growth Fund is composed of Eric H. Schoenstein, Robert D. McIver, Allen T. Bond, Kevin J. Walkush and Jeffrey D. Wilson.

 Eric H. Schoenstein, Chief Investment Officer, serves as a portfolio manager and oversees the investment process, participating in investment decision-making.
 Mr. Schoenstein previously held the position of Director of Business Analysis of the Adviser.
-Mr. Schoenstein, a Vice President of the Adviser, has been a Managing Director of the Adviser since 2003 and has over 36 years of accounting and business analysis experience.
+Mr. Schoenstein, a Vice President of the Adviser, has been a Managing Director of the Adviser since 2003 and has over 37 years of accounting and business analysis experience.
 He spent nearly 14 years with Arthur Andersen LLP, having served as a Senior Audit Manager providing a wide variety of services to clients in both the public and private sectors, primarily in the manufacturing, transportation and wholesale and retail distribution industries.

 Kurt M. Havnaer serves as a portfolio manager, participates in investment decision-making, and has responsibilities for investment research.
 Mr. Havnaer, CFA, Portfolio Manager, has been employed by the Adviser since December 2005, previously holding the position of Business Analyst through September 2015.
-Mr. Havnaer has over 35 years of experience in the investment management industry.
+Mr. Havnaer has over 36 years of experience in the investment management industry.
 Prior to joining the Adviser, he spent nine years at Columbia Management Advisors as a high yield analyst and co-portfolio manager.
 Prior to that, Mr. Havnaer was a portfolio manager, analyst and trader at Safeco Asset Management.

 Adam D. Calamar serves as a portfolio manager, participates in investment decision-making, and has responsibilities for investment research.
-Mr. Calamar, CFA, Portfolio Manager, has been employed by the Adviser since May 2008, and has over 16 years of experience in the investment management industry.
+Mr. Calamar, CFA, Portfolio Manager, has been employed by the Adviser since May 2008, and has over 17 years of experience in the investment management industry.
 Mr. Calamar held the position of Business Analyst from January 2010 through September 2015, and previously held the position of Manager of Institutional Services where he assisted in relationship management with the company's institutional clients.
 Mr. Calamar was previously employed by Broadmark Asset Management, LLC.
-He has been a member of the investment team since September 2013.

 Tyra S. Pratt serves as a portfolio manager, participates in investment decision-making, and has responsibilities for investment research.
-Ms. Pratt, CFA, Portfolio Manager, has been employed by the Adviser since July 2017, previously holding the position of Business Analyst through January 2021, and has 12 years of experience in the investment management industry.
+Ms. Pratt, CFA, Portfolio Manager, has been employed by the Adviser since July 2017, previously holding the position of Business Analyst through January 2021, and has 13 years of experience in the investment management industry.
 Ms. Pratt was previously employed by CTC | myCFO from July 2014 until July 2017.
-She has been a member of the investment team since 2017.